Nikon Z 24‑105mm

 Specifications Performance Recommendations

-I'm ordering my 24-105mm at B&H. I'd also get it at Adorama, or get it used if you know How to Win at eBay, or get it used at KEH.
+I got my 24-105mm at B&H. I'd also get it at Adorama, at Amazon or at Crutchfield, or get it used if you know How to Win at eBay, or get it used at KEH.

-It also comes as a kit with the Z5 II at B&H.
+It also comes as a kit with the Z5 II at B&H, at Adorama, at Amazon and at Crutchfield.

-This should be a superbly sharp and useful lens for just about anything, especially with its extended macro ability.
+This is a superbly sharp and useful lens for just about anything, especially with its extended macro ability.

 Don't worry that it's "only" f/7.1 at 105mm.
 This no longer matters with mirrorless cameras because they are superb at high ISOs, and unlike DSLRs the finder brightness has nothing to do with the lens aperture.
 Don't let the low price fool you, by keeping the maximum aperture down to f/7.1 at 105mm Nikon can make it ultra-sharp and compact at a low price.
 Bravo!